YashMarmat/Mini-Discord/readme.md

 			)
 		    )
 		})

+* Also, for ASGI to work we need to tell django about it so go the settings.py file and put the below code just below WSGI_APPLICATION variable.
+As, shown below;

+		WSGI_APPLICATION = 'mysite.wsgi.application'

+		# Daphne
+		ASGI_APPLICATION = "mysite.asgi.application"

 * The above code is all about handling routings in our application via Routers, Routers are themselves a valid ASGI applications.
 As, per django channels documentation it is recommended to use ProtocolTypeRouter, it basically nests both type of protocols http and websockets, for views the http protocols get invoked and for our consumers (more on this shortly) the "websockets" protocol get used.